Who doesn’t love lunch? The thought of it pretty much gets us through those mid-morning meetings.

-But as you guys rightly remind us, not everyone has access to a full working kitchen every lunchtime like we do.
-Fair point!
+But we get it.
+Not everyone has access to a full kitchen every lunchtime like we do.

-So, we put our heads together and came up with some nifty, healthy foods that can be cooked on an essential office appliance – the sandwich press.
+So, to inspire you to get creative with your midday meal, we put our heads together to come up with some nifty, healthy foods that can be cooked using just one office appliance – the sandwich press.

 1. Breakfast fry-up.